mozilla/wpt-sync/README.md

 ```
 ./bin/run_docker_dev.sh build
 ```
-This will setup the container and make sure the relevant configuration files are in the right place.
+This will set up the container and make sure the relevant configuration files are in the right place.
 You will be asked to enter in a passphrase when it creates development ssh keys, press enter to leave these blank.